tuva-health/docs/docs/data-marts/encounter-types.md

 where encounter_type = 'acute inpatient'
 ```

-The start of an encounter is defined by a claim of the service category anchor type (listed in tables in each encounter group section).
+The start of an encounter is defined by an anchor claim that has been assigned to the same service category as the encounter type.
 An anchor can be either professional or institutional depending on the encounter type.

 The date field used in the encounter algorithm is determined using the following priority of date fields (resulting in the first non null value):
 - **start_date** -> admission_date / claim_line_start_date / claim_start_date